wiz33better/wiz33better/README.md

-## WHO AM I ??
+## 👤 Who Am I

-I'm a cybersec enthusiast and a student doing diploma in IT
+[+] Cybersec enthusiast & IT Diploma Student.

-im mostly a boring guy
+[+] Mostly a boring guy.
+Don't talk much.

-i dont talk much
+## 🛑 FAQ
-can i hack for ya? no
+Can you hack for me?
+No.
+Can you mentor me?
+Speedrun to getting blocked.
-even if you pay me ? no
+Can we meet irl?
+Sure if you could find me ;-)
-can i mentor ya? you ll be blocked wanna chat with me ? find out my socials and we re good to chat
+Wanna chat with me?
+Find out my socials and we're good to chat.